 In 2010, Norwegian took the bold step of creating solo cabins, called studios, on their new ship the EPIC (and since then on other ships).
 Going a step further than just making a smaller room (100 sq ft) for one person and not subjecting them to the single supplement (often 100% additional), Norwegian also created the Studio Lounge as a special gathering place to eat, work, play while onboard.

-The NCL EPIC Studios and Studio Lounge is a separate area within the ship (all inside no view rooms) located on Deck 11 and 12 (with an interior stairwell) accessed only by those staying in the studios (although the Happy Hour is accessible by knocking on the main lounge door).
-The studios are generally a very popular category and sell out quickly with each sailing.
+The NCL EPIC Studios and Studio Lounge is a separate area within the ship (all inside cabins – no outsideview or balcony rooms) located on Deck 11 and 12 (with an interior stairwell) accessed only by those staying in the studios (although the Happy Hour is accessible by knocking on the main lounge door).
+The studios are generally a very popular category and sell out quickly with each sailing so book early.
+If you are a first time cruiser, read my cruise tips and budget considerations before you book.

 The NCL EPIC Solo Studio Cabin

 You do have a porthole window that looks into the hallway to provide a bit of light (don’t worry no one can see in).
-The Studio Cabin does not have a minibar/refrigerator.
+The Studio Cabin does not have a minibar/refrigerator (with the lounge there’s no need).

 The NCL EPIC Studio Lounge (Solo Lounge or Living Room)